 The department is equipped with state-of-the-art research and teaching facilities and an outstanding technical support staff.
 Available instrumentation includes the following, to name a few:

 - ICP-OES for metal analysis

-See the diverse career paths that this degree can prepare you for.
+See the diverse career paths that a degree in Chemistry can prepare you for.

 Explore a wide range of rewarding professional opportunities with your degree from Worcester State:

-Where will your Worcester State degree take you?
+Where will your Worcester State Chemistry degree take you?